econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 You'll also need to think about whether or not you want to capture the full flow of the request, of if you want to focus on a subset of the system.
 This will also affect your sampling approach.

-### Suggested answers for performance analysis
+### Approach for performance analysis

 With performance or steady-state problems, you'll want to try and preserve the trigger causality rather than submitter as it shows the critical path to that bottleneck.
 Head-based sampling is fine as we don't need intelligent sampling, and even with low sampling rates, we're able to get a good idea of where our problem lies.
 And finally, a request flow graph here is ideal since we don't care about anomalistic behavior.
 We want information of the big picture rather than looking into particular, individual workflows.

-## Improving performance: Questions to ask yourself
+## Improving performance:
+### Questions to ask yourself

 Most often, once you're tracing a system, the problem will reveal itself, as will the solution.
 But not always, so I have a few questions to ask yourself with figuring out how to improve a service's performance.
 Of course, this isn't an exhaustive list; it's just to get you thinking.

+###### Batching Requests
-* Are you making multiple requests to the same service?
+Are you making multiple requests to the same service?
 Round trip network calls are expensive; perhaps there's a way to batch requests.
 Some helpful libraries: [django-batch-requests][34] (looks like limited to explicit v2.7 support, may work with 3.x), [flask snippet][35], and a [few pyramid approaches][36].

+###### Server Choice
-* Can you make the switch from an Apache HTTP server to nginx?
+Can you make the switch from an Apache HTTP server to nginx?
 A [simple switch][32] may provide a boost, especially under heavy load.

+###### Parallelization
-* Are there any [parallelization][33] opportunities?
+Are there any [parallelization][33] opportunities?
 Perhaps your service doesn't need to be synchronous or it unnecessarily blocks.
 For example, if you're some big social network site, can you grab a user's profile photo at the same time as you pull up their timeline, while getting their messages?

+###### Caching
-* Is it useful to add (or fix) caching?
+Is it useful to add (or fix) caching?
 Is the same data being repeatedly requested but not cached?
 Or are you caching too much? or not the right data?
 Is the expiration too high or low?

+###### Asset Handling
-* What about your site's frontend assets: could they be ordered better to improve loading time?
+What about your site's frontend assets: could they be ordered better to improve loading time?
 Can you minimize the amount of inline scripts?
 Maybe make your scripts async?
 Are there a lot of distinct domain lookups that adds time from DNS responses?
 How about decreasing the number of actual files referenced? or minify and compress them?

-Take a look at [webassets][45], or a particular package for your framework: [Flask-Assets][41] , [django-compressor][42], [django-htmlmin][43], and [pyramid-htmlmin][44].
+Take a look at [webassets][45], or a particular package for your framework: [Flask-Assets][41], [django-compressor][42], [django-htmlmin][43], and [pyramid-htmlmin][44].
+Mozilla also has [more tips][57] for fast-loading HTML pages.

+###### Chunked Responses
-* Can you use chunked encoding when returning large amounts of data?
+Can you use chunked encoding when returning large amounts of data?
 Or can you otherwise have your services produce elements of the response as they are needed, rather than trying to produce all elements as fast as possible?
-Have a look at Flask's docs on [streaming responses][37], Django's [`StreamingHttpResponse`][38], peek at how Pyramid supports [streaming responses with `app_iter`][39], or get inspiration from [aiohttp's implementation][40].
+Have a look at Flask's docs on [streaming responses][37], peek at how Pyramid supports [streaming responses with `app_iter`][39] or Django's [`StreamingHttpResponse`][38], or get inspiration from [aiohttp's implementation][40].

-Mozilla has [some more tips][57] for you for fast-loading HTML pages.

 ## Tracing Systems & Services